oddbyte/howto-use-sudo-in-crosh/README.md

 1. Install netcat using [chromebrew](https://github.com/chromebrew/chromebrew?tab=readme-ov-file#installation) or any other method (I used `crew install netcat`)
 2. In crosh, type `nc -l -p 5050 -vvv`
-3. Run `bash -i >& /dev/tcp/127.0.0.1/5050 0>&1` in the VT-2 as chronos (or root, chronos is recommended as you can sudo into root if needed)
+3. Run `bash -i >& /dev/tcp/127.0.0.1/5050 0>&1` in the VT-2 as chronos (Or, download my [linkterm.sh](https://github.com/OddbyteWasTaken/howto-use-sudo-in-crosh/raw/main/linkterm.sh) so you dont have to type the long command)
 4. Enjoy!

 ### So why do I care about using `sudo` in crosh?